apify/apify-docs/sources/platform/integrations/slack.md

 ## Step 3: Start your run directly from Slack {#step-three}

-You can now run the same actor or task directly from Slack by typing `/apify call [actor/task name]` into the Slack message box.
+You can now run the same actor or task directly from Slack by typing `/apify call [actor or task ID]` into the Slack message box.

 ![Use Apify from Slack](./images/slack-apify-message.png)

-When an actor doesn’t require you to fill in any input fields, you can run it by simply typing `/apify call [actor/task name]`.
+When an actor doesn’t require you to fill in any input fields, you can run it by simply typing `/apify call [actor or task ID]`.

 You’re all set!
 If you have any questions or need help, feel free to reach out to us on our [Discord channel](https://discord.com/invite/jyEM2PRvMU).